timskovjacobsen/hugo-theme-even/docs/datastructures/nonlinear/hashmap.md

 ## Closed Addressing

-TODO: ADDING DIAGRAMS IS A MUST
+TODO: A DIAGRAM WOULD BE GOOD HERE.

 When using a **Closed Addressing** collision handling strategy, an entry is sure to be located in the HashMap at the compressed index that was actually computed.
 Thus, even though we have a collision, we will still store the entry at that index.